custom-components/ble_monitor/info.md

 # Xiaomi BLE Monitor sensor platform

 This custom component is an alternative for the standard build in [mitemp_bt](https://www.home-assistant.io/integrations/mitemp_bt/) integration that is available in Home Assistant.
 Unlike the original `mitemp_bt` integration, which is getting its data by polling the device with a default five-minute interval, this custom component is parsing the Bluetooth Low Energy packets payload that is constantly emitted by the sensor.
 The packets payload may contain temperature/humidity/battery and other data.
 Advantage of this integration is that it doesn't affect the battery as much as the built-in integration.
-It also solves connection issues some people have with the standard integration.
+It also solves connection issues some people have with the standard integration (due to passivity and the ability to collect data from multiple bt-interfaces simultaneously).

 ![supported sensors](https://raw.github.com/custom-components/sensor.mitemp_bt/master/sensors.jpg)